Clinical NLP · AI Evaluation · Healthcare AI · Post-training

-My research has been featured in major media outlets such as Bloomberg, The New York Times, NBC, and New Scientist, among others.
-It has also been highlighted by government agencies including the FDA, NCI, and NIH, and has been cited in U.S. congressional hearings.
+My research has been featured by Bloomberg, The New York Times, NBC, and New Scientist; highlighted by the FDA, NCI, and NIH; and cited in U.S. congressional hearings.

 Selected Publications